Canadians opting for disinformation and division over facts and common sense are setting a dangerous precedent

 Because that’s fair game now.

-You’ve made it so that every single bad thing that happens in our country is automatically the current prime minister’s fault — including if and when the Conservatives are in power — even if it has nothing to do with their leadership.
+You’ve made it so that every bad thing that happens in every jurisdiction in our country is automatically the current prime minister’s fault — including if and when the Conservatives are in power — even if it has nothing to do with their leadership.

 If elected, Pierre Poilievre is going to have to deal with so much scrutiny that he’s going to wish he never applied for the job.